programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 Add the following R statements to your newspaper_search.R file and save it.

-To run this program, select all the text and click the Run button.
-(There are other ways to run just a part of an R program or the whole program.
+To run this script, select all the text and click the Run button.
+(There are other ways to run just a part of an R script or the whole script.
 If you are curious, look in the menu under Code | Run Region.
-CTRL+ALT+R will run all of the R code in the program.)
+CTRL+ALT+R will run all of the R code in the script.)

 ```